par7133/XSLWIZ/README.md

 # XSLWIZ
-Everyone its xsl transformation (on premise) - GPL
+Everyone its xsl transformation, on premise - GPL

 Please change config.inc accordingly.
-In partucular APP_HOST, the paths and especially the file repo folder APP_DATA_PATH.
+In particular APP_HOST, the paths and especially APP_DATA_PATH, the file repo folder.

-See also INSTALLATION.md for detailed instructions about the webserver setup.
+See INSTALLATION.md for detailed instructions about the webserver setup.